Combat Encounters

 Move an encounter space (depending on the size of the scene) instead of a single melee space.

-Use an item with finesse, such manipulate a magic item that requires activation; equip armor or shields; or read a scroll.
-Note that most items do not require finesse to use.
-Drinking a potion, picking up a weapon, or flipping a switch does not require finesse and therefore does not count as an action.
+Most items in the game do not require finesse to use.
+Drinking a potion, picking up a weapon, or flipping a switch does not require finesse and therefore counts as a bonus action.
 Always confer with your GM when in doubt.

 Switch Focus

-At the start of the round and before your turn, you may slot a different stance into your focus for 1 MP.
-This is considered a bonus action.
+At the start of the round, you may take a bonus action to slot a different stance into your focus for 1 MP.

 Use A stance